 Other random and short lived college jobs included: telemarketing, factory line worker, waitress at Denny’s and last but not least, Hot Topic.

 Now, I’m going into my thirteenth year as a special education teacher in NYC.
 Some days I love it, others not so much.
 I had a very good friend in college change her major and switch schools because she couldn’t handle all the red tape that came with teaching.
 She didn’t want to be confined and pressured.
 She just wanted to teach and she didn’t think she could do that effectively the way schools today are run.
 Honestly, I didn’t understand her decision back then.
 But today, I get it.
 I now feel what she was talking about all those years ago.
 There are SO MANY obstacles for teachers.
 I love the creativity and craftiness of teaching.
 I love seeing the third grader in my class move up four reading levels in the short five months after she transferred into my class.
 I love seeing them mature and find their voice, no matter what they have to say.
 I love getting the “You’re the Best Teacher Ever” notes.
 I don’t love the frickin test prep.
 UGH.
 I don’t love taking conference notes every second of every day.
 I don’t love filling out spreadsheet after spreadsheet and analyzing data that I’ll never use.
 I just want to fucking teach, I’m actually good at it when you leave me alone.

-Going back to my original question, why did I start my business in the first place?
+Going back to my original question, why did I start a business in the first place?
 There is no simple answer.
 When I approached my BFF Robin about joining her team, she asked me why I wanted to do it.
 I told her then that I just wanted to be able to to take my family on a nice, stress free, paid for, family vacation.
 And of course, I still want to do that.
 But my why is evolving.
-The longer I work my business, the more I’m realizing that there is actually so much more to my story.
+The longer I work, the more I’m realizing that there is actually so much more to my story.
 This is just the beginning….

 So, tell me about your beginning.
 What are your work experiences… the good, the bad, and the ugly??